SahinU88/advent-of-code/Day-05/README.md

 # Maze

 The solution itself is pretty straigt-forward.
 But I guess, bad timing to use a recursion ^^.
-Part Two takes several minutes, so I just did a couple of python-code ( my first :) ) which is done in couple of seconds.
+Part Two takes several minutes, so I just did a couple lines of python-code ( my first :) ) which is done in couple of seconds.

 ## Task One